 image from en.wikipedia.org

-“I don’t think I can die, Estriilde,” Gryff said quietly, his first words since the peak of the bridge.
+“I don’t think I can die, Estriilde,” Gryff said, his first words since the peak of the bridge.

-“You’ve pickled your head in wine, Farmer,” Estriilde replied.
+“You’ve pickled your head in wine,” Estriilde replied.
 They hurried toward her tent, so close to being free of the wind.

 “We all die, Farmer.”
-Her cloak opening wide as wings, she flew ahead.
-He plodded behind her, entering the dark tent as she fumbled to light the brazier.
-Sparks flinted to life and the fire began its fight to banish the cold.
+Her cloak opened as wide as wings, and she flew ahead.
+He plodded behind her, entering the dark tent as she fumbled to light her brazier.
+Sparks flinted to life, and the fire began its fight to banish the cold.
 He sank onto a stool as Estriilde sat back on her heels and studied him.
 “Every one of us dies in our time.”

-Drawing on the leather cord, he lifted the medallion from inside his shirt and let it hang exposed around his neck.
+He drew on the cord around his neck.
+The medallion rose from inside his shirt and hung exposed on his chest.
 She shuffled forward on her knees, close to him, and caught the bronze disk in her hand, silently counting.

 “You have seventeen left.”
-Her gaze rose to his eyes.
-“That time may pass in moons or years, Farmer.
+Her gaze rose to meet his eyes.
+“That time may pass in moons or years.
 Every one of us side-steps death without a glimmer of awareness.
-We are a moment early or late before the arrow flies, we decide not to swim, to travel a lesser road.
-We aren’t hungry the day the food spoils, we leave the house before the roof collapses, we decide to ride the wild stallion the morning the placid gelding breaks a leg.” -Sunwielder
+We are a moment early or late before the arrow flies; we decide not to swim, to travel a lesser road.
+We aren’t hungry the day the food spoils; we leave the house before the roof collapses.
+We decide to ride the wild stallion the morning the placid gelding breaks a leg.” -Sunwielder

-I wrote Sunwielder three years ago, and since then “sunwielder moments” have become a mainstay of my household vocabulary.
+I wrote Sunwielder eight years ago, and since then “sunwielder moments” have become a mainstay of my household vocabulary.